 So, disappointing to not play after hours of practice.
 Maybe best to chalk it all up to experience.
 Either way, the well-oiled machine that is ISARNOS carry on just fine with all this going on around them and finish their set to loud cheers from a happy and sizeable crowd.

-The seven of us clear off stage as fast as we can and are back out front in time to marvel at the tight riffs and boundless energy of KING LEVIATHAN – their lead singer (to whom I’d spoken unawares beforehand and found quite lovely), now unrecognisable under grim black war-paint – and gloriously and demonically possessed.
-They prowl and glare and scream to the delight of a swarm of fans old and new.
+The seven of us clear off stage as fast as we can and are back out front in time to marvel at the tight riffs and boundless energy of KING LEVIATHAN.
+Their lead singer (to whom I’d spoken unawares beforehand and found completely charming), is now unrecognisable under frankly evil-looking war-paint – and is gloriously and demonically possessed.
+They prowl and glare and scream to the delight of fans old and new.

 (I have to apologise at this point to CONFORM TO SERVE, DORYLUS, CERBERUS UNCHAINED and DRAUGR for not having seen enough to be able to make a proper, in-depth comment – all I heard was appreciative cheers and snippets of witty banter, so I’m confident the sets were a success – another time, I’m sure!)

-Anyways, all too soon the stars are out and the Witching Hour is done and it is time to head home (courtesy of Ollie – ISARNOS’ leader – who has had to do without a drink the entire night because he is driving us back in the tour van).
-We all pile in and sing tipsily to such gems as “The Unicorn Invasion of Dundee” and try to resist the pull of early-morning service-station doughnuts…before finally arriving at our respective places in London and calling it a night.
+Anyways, all too soon the stars are out and the Witching Hour is done and it is time to head home (courtesy of Ollie – ISARNOS’ leader – who has had to do without a drink the entire night because he is driving us back in the tour van.
+What a legend).
+We all pile in and sing tipsily to such gems as “The Unicorn Invasion of Dundee” and try to resist the pull of early-morning service-station doughnuts…before finally arriving at our respective homes in London and calling it a night.

 Stay strange everyone,